 Circulating post warns about a scammer tactic in which your Facebook profile picture and name are taken and used to create a new Facebook account in your name.
 Some versions of the post claim that all or almost all of the accounts are being “hacked” or “stolen” via this method.
+One version claims that “almost every account is being closed”.

 The tactic described is real.
 This tactic is known as “Facebook cloning”.
 All Facebook users should be aware of cloning and the security risks it poses.
 Note, however, that cloning cannot be accurately described as “hacking”.
 And, while the scam does regularly occur, it is not at all accurate to claim that “all” or even “almost all” Facebook accounts are being cloned.
 Please scroll down to the Detailed Analysis below for further information.